What happens once my awards entry has been submitted?

 Can I tell people that I’ve entered an award?

 Absolutely.
-Feel free to promote the fact that you’re in contention for the award through your social media channels and business contacts – this PR all helps to increase your credibility.
+You can promote the fact that you’re in contention for the award through your social media channels and business contacts – this PR all helps to increase your credibility.

 Is there a shortlist of awards finalists?